 Figure 3.
-Stage-Discharge relationships for stream gaging site at FG3 for (a) the full range of observed stage and (b) the range of stages with AV measurements of Q. RMSE was 93 L/sec, or 32% of observed Q.
+Stage-Discharge relationships for stream gaging site at FG3 for (a) the full range of observed stage and (b) the range of stages with AV measurements of Q. RMSE was 93 L/sec, or 32% of mean observed Q.

 At FG1, the flow control structure is a masonry ogee spillway crest of a defunct stream capture.
-The structure is a rectangular channel 43 cm deep, then transitions abruptly to gently sloping banks, causing an abrupt change in the stage-Q relationship (Appendix Figure A1.2).
-At FG1, the PT recorded stage height ranging from 4 to 120 cm, while area-velocity Q measurements (n= 22) covered stages from 6 to 17 cm.
-Since the highest recorded stage (120 cm) was higher than the highest stage with measured Q (17 cm), and there was a distinct change in channel geometry above 43 cm the rating could not be extrapolated by a power law.
+The structure is a rectangular channel 43 cm deep that transitions abruptly to gently sloping banks, causing an abrupt change in the stage-Q relationship (Appendix Figure A1.2).
+At FG1, the PT recorded stage height ranged from 4 to 120 cm, while area-velocity Q measurements (n= 22) covered stages from 6 to 17 cm.
+Since the highest recorded stage (120 cm) was higher than the highest stage with measured Q (17 cm), and there was a distinct change in channel geometry above a stage of 43 cm, the rating could not be extrapolated by a power law.
 The flow structure did not meet the assumptions for using Manning's equation to predict flow so the HEC-RAS model was used (Brunner, 2010).
-The surveyed geometry of the upstream channel and flow structure at FG1 were input to HEC-RAS, and the HEC-RAS model was calibrated to the Q measurements (Figure 4).
-While a power function fit Q measurements better than HEC-RAS for low flow, HEC-RAS fit better for Q above the storm threshold used in analyses of SSY (Figure 4).
+The surveyed geometry of the upstream channel and flow structure at FG1 were input to HEC-RAS, and the HEC-RAS model was calibrated to the Q measurements, assuming subcritical flow conditions (Figure 4).
+While a power function fit Q measurements better than HEC-RAS for low flow, Q predicted by HEC-RAS fit observed Q better for Q above the storm threshold used in analyses of SSY (Figure 4).